HuuTuan180404/OpenMarket/README.md

 How to Install this app

-- First, download google-services.json file
+- First, download google-services.json file: https://drive.google.com/file/d/1kha5LPrCNtlEmBnMf03eo3PYjVWbYxdX/view?usp=sharing

 - Second, move your downloaded google-services.json file into your module (app-level) root directory, like that: